 We converted roughly one third of the firehouse into a production brewery, devoting the rest of the space to a sensory-stimulating restaurant.
 Many of our draft beers travel less than 65 feet from conditioning tanks in the brewery straight to the pint glasses and mouths of our patrons, making our offerings quite literally some of the freshest beers available.

-In 2017, we converted the garage next door on 50th Street into a canning facility and tasting room.
-We’ll be fermenting, aging, and canning beer onsite round-the-clock, and we'll be open as a Tasting Room for beer, draft wine, a few classic cocktails and beer cocktails (both draft and made-to-order) plus small bites Thursday, Friday and Saturday evenings.
+In 2017, we converted the garage next door on 50th Street into a canning facility and lounge.
+Here, we ferment, age, and can beer onsite round-the-clock, and the bar there is open for beer, draft wine, a few classic cocktails and beer cocktails (both draft and made-to-order) plus small bites Thursday, Friday and Saturday evenings.

 Grab some friends and take a guided tour of Dock Street Brewery!
-See how we make our small-batch, award-winning and handcrafted beer in our brewpub in West Philadelphia, nd peep our brand new cannery next door, opening April 2017 - now part of the tour.
+See how we make our small-batch, award-winning and handcrafted beer in our brewpub in West Philadelphia, and peep the brand new canning line next door at Dock Street Cannery + Lounge, now part of the tour.
 When you're done, join us front-of- house for our famed wood-fired pizza and fresh beer.
 We hear it tastes just that much better when you see exactly how it's made.